hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 DFH had to come from the outside.

-Engineers knew the truth:
+Engineers have known the truth for decades:

-Domains were always the real semantic layer — but nobody inside the system was allowed to say it.
+Domains were always the real semantic layer — but nobody inside was allowed to say it.

 It wasn’t technical limitations.
 It was incentive limitations.

 14. Final Summary
-java
+ini
 Copy code
 Root      = Start Here
-Mirrors = Definitions / Context
+Mirrors   = Definitions & Context
 Anchors   = Deterministic Meaning
 DFH       = Machine Instruction
-Website Content = Optional
+Content   = Optional
 Anyone can implement DFH in 5 minutes.

 This is the first decentralized semantic routing layer for the public internet.